Medical and Exceptional Circumstance Withdrawal Process

 Appropriate documentation for an exceptional circumstance withdrawal is dependent upon the situation.
 The Office of the Dean of Students can provide advice regarding supporting documentation.

 Medical and exceptional circumstance withdrawal requests will be reviewed by the Dean of Students office.
-Requests for medical withdrawals are sent from the DOS to the Idaho State University Health Center.
+Requests for medical withdrawals are sent to the Idaho State University Health Center.
 Based on the documentation provided, the ISU Health Center Director/Physician will recommend a decision to the Dean of Students.
 A decision will be made and communicated to the student.

 Procedure for Medical and Exceptional Circumstance Withdrawal